 Like with most terriers, Boston Terriers are friendly and energetic dogs.
-They have a bright personality, making them wonderful companions for all families.
-But if you’re sensitive to dog fur, excessive shedding can be a real concern.
+In fact, they’re known for a bright personality, making them wonderful companions for all families.
+But if you’re allergic to dog fur, shedding in the Boston Terrier is a reasonable concern.

-So, do Boston Terriers shed?
 Boston Terriers are not heavy-shedding dogs.
-They sport a single coat that’s made of thin and short fur, meaning they won’t shed as much as other dog breeds.
-As a result, their smooth, shiny coat is relatively easy to groom and maintain.
+In fact, they have a single coat that’s made up of thin and short fur, meaning they won’t shed as much as other dog breeds.
+As a result, their smooth, yet shiny coat is relatively easy to groom and maintain.

-Just because Boston Terriers don’t shed much doesn’t mean you should ignore grooming.
-Read on to discover why these terriers are low-shedding dogs and how you can maintain a healthy and shiny coat.
+But just because Boston Terriers don’t shed as much as other dogs, doesn’t mean you should outright ignore grooming.
+Read on to learn why these terriers are low-shedding dogs and how you can maintain a healthy and shiny coat.

 RECOMMENDED: 57 Hypoallergenic Dog Breeds